Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 \subsubsection{Semi-positivity statements.}

-As nefness and pseudo-effectivity can be checked via non-negative intersection with effective or moving 1-cycles, respectively, points \autoref{itm:semi_positive_boundary:pseff} and \autoref{itm:semi_positive_boundary:nef} of \autoref{thm:semi_positive_boundary} can be reduced to the case of a curve base.
+As nefness and pseudo-effectivity can be checked via non-negative intersection with effective or moving 1-cycles, respectively, points \autoref{itm:semi_positive_boundary:pseff} and \autoref{itm:semi_positive_boundary:nef} of \autoref{thm:semi_positive_boundary} can be reduced to the case of one dimensional base.
 Hence, we assume that the base of our fibration $f: X \to T$ is a curve, in which case pseudo-effectivity and nefness are both equal to the degree being at least zero.
-So, we are supposed to prove that $\deg \lambda_f \geq 0$ or equivalently that $(-K_{X/T})^{n+1} \leq 0$ (see \autoref{eq:CM_line_bundle_log}).
+So, we are supposed to prove that $\deg \lambda_f \geq 0$ or equivalently that $(-K_{X/T})^{n+1} \leq 0$, see \autoref{eq:CM_line_bundle_log}.

 We argue by contradiction, so we assume that $(-K_{X/T})^{n+1}>0$.
 If we fix a $\bQ$-divisor $H$ on $T$ of small enough positive degree, then by the continuity of the intersection product $(-K_{X/T} - f^*H )^{n+1}>0$ also holds.
-As $X$ is normal and fibered over the curve $T$ over which $-K_{X/T}$ is ample, this implies via a Riemann-Roch computation that the $\bQ$-linear system $|-K_{X/T} - f^* H|_{\bQ}$ is non-empty (see \autoref{rem:big}).
-Our initial idea is to obtain a contradiction from this, as \autoref{prop:cont} tells us that there can exist no $\Gamma \in |-K_{X/T} - f^* H|_{\bQ}$ such that $(X_t,\Gamma_t)$ is klt for general $t \in T$.
-The only problem is that there are examples where $|-K_{X/T} - f^* H|_{\bQ}$ is non-empty but the above klt condition fails.
-Indeed, every family with negative CM line bundle has to be an example like that according to \autoref{prop:cont}.
+As $X$ is normal and fibered over the curve $T$ over which $-K_{X/T}$ is ample, this implies via a Riemann-Roch computation that the $\bQ$-linear system $|-K_{X/T} - f^* H|_{\bQ}$ is non-empty, see \autoref{rem:big}.
+Our initial idea is to obtain a contradiction from this fact: in fact, \autoref{prop:cont} shows that there are no $\Gamma \in |-K_{X/T} - f^* H|_{\bQ}$ such that $(X_t,\Gamma_t)$ is klt for general $t \in T$.
+The only problem is that there are examples where $|-K_{X/T} - f^* H|_{\bQ}$ is non-empty such that for every $\Gamma \in |-K_{X/T} - f^* H|_{\bQ}$, the pair $(X_t,\Gamma_t)$ is not klt for general $t \in T$.
+Indeed, every family with negative CM line bundle has to satisfy the conditions stated in the previous sentence, according to \autoref{prop:cont}.
 An explicit example is given in \autoref{ex:negative_degree}.